tjchaplin/purr/README.md

 ## Purpose

-A module that allows you to do make any kinda sounds when methods get called or error.
-Can be used with CLI's or any other modules you are working with
+A module that allows you to make sounds when methods get called or error.
+Can be used with CLI's or any other modules you are working with.

-This module is a scarlet plugin, and uses events on method calls to play sounds
+This module is a scarlet plugin, and uses events on method calls to play sounds.

 ## Examples

-When a objects function is called make a purr sound
+When a objects function is called, make a purr sound
 ```javascript
 var Scarlet = require('scarlet');
 var scarlet = new Scarlet('purr');